Grape: Glera, indigenous vine of north-east Italy

 A pleasure for the senses.

-This straw-coloured wine with a fine and persistent “perlage” has an elegant fruity and floral aroma with underlying notes of pear and wisteria.
+This Prosecco Millesimato Brut sugar content, very pale straw yellow with greenish glints and a minute, persistent “perlage”, has an elegant fruity and floral aroma with underlying notes of pear and wisteria.

-Crisp and elegant, versatile and with a moderate level of alcohol, Prosecco Spumante D.O.C Treviso is suitable for all occasions: from aperitif to dessert, for informal get-togethers as well as more refined gatherings.
+Crisp and elegant, versatile and with a moderate level of alcohol, Prosecco Spumante D.O.C Treviso Millesimato Brut is suitable for aperitifs, for informal get-togethers as well as more refined gatherings.
 At international level, Prosecco is always present when it is time for an aperitif underlining a typically Italian style of drinking which has today been adopted worldwide.

 An ideal wine which can accompany all kinds of dishes from traditional ones to more sophisticated cuisine.
 The versatile character of this wine makes it perfect for exploring new gastronomic horizons: from Thai cuisine to Japanese (sushi and sashimi) and with seafood and crustaceans in general Prosecco is an ideal partner for dishes from around the world.